top of page

 The Debate New Zealand Cannot Avoid

 At its heart, this initiative raises a debate that will only grow louder.
-Should New Zealand aim to be a niche contributor, or a principled leader?
-Can it commercialise AI without losing public confidence?
+Should New Zealand aim to be a niche contributor or a principled leader?
+Can it commercialize AI without losing public confidence?
 And can it move fast enough without cutting corners?

 What is clear is that the conversation has shifted.
-With momentum building across AI, quantum and materials technologies, the Government is signalling that advanced technology is no longer peripheral to economic planning.
+With momentum building across AI, quantum, and materials technologies, the Government is signaling that advanced technology is no longer peripheral to economic planning.
 It is central.

 Comments